slatinsky/x86sim/README.md

     - debugging mode - changes to registers, memory, and keyboard buffer are restored to the state before the "debugging mode"
 - help and tutorial
   - 22 included tutorial projects
-  - Guide directly inside simulator (not yet fully translated to English)
+  - Guide directly inside simulator
 - all projects saved in the browsers (permanent) localStorage
     - all projects can be exported as ZIP/JSON
     - exported projects can be imported by drag & drop to the window of the simulator
 - English and Slovak internationalization
 - Dark theme :)
 - Speed